-A stateless person is a person who is not conserved a national by any State under the operation of its law.
-This person may have a country of ordinary residence but may not have the same rights as a person with that country's nationality.
+A stateless person is a person who is not considered a national by any State – according to the nationality law of that state.
+This person may have a country of habitual residence but may not necessarily have the same rights as a person with that country's nationality.

 How to apply for the status ?

-The applicant must provide his own evidence that confirms his statelessness, e.g.
+The applicant must provide evidence that confirms his statelessness.
+This can be for example:

-- evidence of the embassy with which the stateless person has ties and showing he does not have nationality of this country
+- evidence from the embassy with which the stateless person has ties stating that he does not have the nationality of this country

 - the nationality laws of the countries with which the person has ties.

-The countries with which the applicant-stateless person has ties could be:
+The countries with which the applicant-stateless person has ties could be among others: